[Best_Wordpress_Gallery id="2" gal_title="Berlin Fashion Week July 2018"] Berlin Fashion Week street style snaps at Seek…

 Lisa N’PaisanFounder of Not Too Sweet and 2ndhand advocate

 With consumer choices becoming ever more impactful in a world overrun with fast-fashion and excess, leaders in the vintage and secondhand fashion industry are looking to position re-using already existing garments as not only fashionable but ethically important, and morally imperative.

-We sat down with Lisa, the founder of sustainable vintage shop The Black Market, to discuss secondhand garments, founding her own business, and the influence her parents and upbringing has had on her life:
+We sat down with Lisa, the founder of sustainable vintage shop Not Too Sweet, to discuss secondhand garments, founding her own business, and the influence her parents and upbringing has had on her life:

 Hey Lisa!
-Can you please introduce yourself for those who are not already familiar with you and The Black Market?
+Can you please introduce yourself for those who are not already familiar with you and Not Too Sweet?